-Keeping WA Moving
+Our Strategy: Keeping WA Moving

 Advances in technology and new innovations are without a doubt going to change how we deliver our services and create new and different expectations from our customers.
 However we must continue to strategically maintain our State’s largest asset, its road network, to improve safety and efficiency.
 Our work makes an important contribution to creating new jobs and helping to grow our economy.

 Our strategic direction - Keeping WA Moving - will guide us through this rapidly changing environment.

 Four strategic areas of focus form the backbone of Keeping WA Moving, which are customers, movement, sustainability and safety.
 Delivering outcomes against each of these four areas are helping us ensure that we continue to deliver value to everyone in Western Australia.Keeping WA moving brochure - PDF (1.22 MB)

 Since the Main Roads Board was formed in 1926, we have operated in an ever changing world.
 There have been world wars, the great depression and major advances in technology and transport.

 Throughout the decades, we continue to build, maintain and manage main roads to keep you connected.

 Explore our corporate timeline where we highlight major milestones throughout our history.

 The transport portfolio isn't just about roads, boats, planes or trains.